 I'd read "Lyons On Horses" (ISBN 0-385-41398-X) Pages 109 to 118.
 Commit the concepts to memory then go at session 3.
 The horse will go through the bonder rapidly, accept bitting, saddling and mounting much better.
 Then follow what Lyons says.

-Make sure you can control that horse in the pen BEFORE you take her out of the pen to ride. *IF* she is still barn sour, she may very well NOT be with her new mindset, we'll deal with that as well.
+Make sure you can control that horse in the pen BEFORE you take her out of the pen to ride. *IF* she is still barn sour, she may very well NOT be with her new mindset, if she is, get back to me and we'll deal with that as well.

 Good luck, keep me informed.